 If you have any prior experience with studying/speaking Spanish, please review our Placement Exam information prior to registration.

-Students will choose a minimum of 33 total hours, which must include the capstone.
-27 of them must come from the following list or be Spanish courses taken abroad, but students may opt to complete all 33 from this list.
+Students choose a minimum of 30 total hours, which must include the capstone.
+Twenty-four of them must come from the following list or be Spanish courses taken abroad, although students may opt to complete all 30 from this list.
+Each course is a three-credit-hour course.
+SPAN 003, 004 and 140 are language courses; 140 is the prerequisite for all courses numbered above 140.

 The approved courses, all of which are three-credit-hour courses, are: